 Indeed, there are many stories in the mythology which would corroborate this.
 Undoubtedly, the normal conventions of early Celtic society would not have applied in a group living on the edge of society; although it is inevitable that slaves and/or servants would have accompanied the Fianna, it seems natural to me that the success of the group as a whole relied on ability rather than status, and that they would have been governed by their own rules and regulations.

 Joining the Fianna was not easy; entry requirements were strictly controlled.
 Firstly, they had to be well educated, able to recite and compose poetry.
 Clearly, this indicates that the majority of entrants would originate from the nobility.

 They must be a master of their weapon; in early Irish culture, only the nobility were allowed to be warriors.
-In order to prove their ability, they were set many bizarre tests of running, leaping, fighting, such as being buried to the knee with only a stick in hand, with which they must fend off the attack of nine warriors throwing spears at the same time; if he was injured, he was not admitted (probably because he was dead, lol!).
+In order to prove their ability, they were set many bizarre tests of running, leaping, fighting, such as being buried to the knee with only a stick in hand, with which they must fend off the attack of nine warriors throwing spears at the same time; if he was injured, he was not admitted.

 He had to be able to leap over an obstacle as high as his brow, dive under a branch as low as his knee, and pull a thorn from his foot, all while running, and without faltering in his speed.